Aasifshaikh-00000/blinkit-partner-experience-analysis/README.md

-# Blinkit | Partner Experience & Compensation Analysis
+# Blinkit | Partner Strike & Compensation Analysis

 ## Overview
 This project analyzes delivery partner dissatisfaction at Blinkit using a business-first approach.